-Assisted Dying – suicide is painless (but complicated)Posted on: 10 April 2012 by Alexander Hay
+Assisted Dying – suicide is painless (but complicated)Posted by Alexander Hay

 The recent report by the Commission on Assisted Dying makes many bold recommendations, but does not ask hard enough questions of itself or the implications of what it recommends

 Death is seldom easy, but we still cling onto the hope that it will be quick, fast and merciful, perhaps because we are nowadays inclined to see life as conditional and any degree of suffering to be a terrible fate.

 Of course, this may well be an improvement on the view that we are somehow humanised by pain and misery, or that spending our last days on earth attached to tubes and addled with opiates to be a moral alternative.
 The truth is that we are ill-equipped to deal with our mortality and are drawn either to wallow in it or avoid its hard edges whenever possible.